 It might seem like a silly waste of time to read the manual of your ratchet straps, but it can actually help you save some time in the long run, and perhaps even avoid some issues while you are trying to figure out how to use them, maintain them, store them and keep them in good working order for many, many years to come.

-P.S we sell heavy duty straps, if you're interested in getting a set of Rhino Straps please click here.
-If not, no worries!
+We sell heavy duty ratchet straps, if you're interested in getting a set of Rhino Straps please click here.
 Thanks for stopping by and we hope this article was beneficial and informative.
 Ride on!

 The best way to loosen a ratchet strap is by pulling on the manual pawl and pulling the handle flat.
 Once the handle is all the way flat you should hear and feel the ratchet release and the straps begin to loosen.
 Check out our step by step guide for more information on releasing your ratchet straps.